kashi618/Atlas-of-Thoughts/Templates/1) Project/Game Design Document.md

 # **Game Experience** ✨
 ##### ▪️ UI
 **What will the UI look like:**
 	The UI is simple and intuitive, giving information about the player's score, statistics, next piece, level, etc. But not complicated or overloading the player with information.

 ##### ▪️ Controls
-**What are the controls:**
 - **Keyboard**
 	 Movement - WASD